EMT Resume Examples

 - Technical Skills: Proficiency in basic and advanced life support techniques, essential for handling emergencies efficiently.

-- Certifications: Current EMT-B or EMT-P certification, which is crucial for eligibility to practice.
+- Certifications: Current EMT-B, AEMT, or NREMT-P certification with state license, which is crucial for eligibility to practice.

 - Communication Skills: Ability to effectively communicate with patients, family members, and other medical professionals, vital for coordinated care.